paolosalvatori/front-door-apim/README.md

 - A custom probe is defined in the Backend Pool for the API Management service domain endpoint.
 The custom probe is configured to use the path /status-0123456789abcdef which is the default health endpoint hosted on all the API Management services.
 - Routing Rule: this rule is configured to send all the incoming traffic to the above Backend Pool.

-You can optionally deploy a Web Access Firewall (WAF) policy and associate it to the frontend of Azure Front Door to protect the API Management from malicious attacks just setting the valuue of the deployWaf parameter to true.
+You can optionally deploy a Web Access Firewall (WAF) policy and associate it to the frontend of Azure Front Door to protect the API Management from malicious attacks just setting the value of the deployWaf parameter to true.
 The WAF policy deployed by the ARM template is configured to use the OWASP default rule set.
 For more information, see:

 - [Azure Web Application Firewall on Azure Front Door](https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/afds-overview)
 - [Tutorial: Create a Web Application Firewall policy on Azure Front Door using the Azure portal](https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/waf-front-door-create-portal).